 Here’s another video about getting your camper ready for the season with a few different tips:

-Get your kids involved:
+Get your kids involved with opening the camper:

 Get your kids involved in this process of getting the camper ready.
 It will help them take more ownership of the camping equipment and help them get excited for upcoming trips.